Impurity immersed in a two-component few-fermion mixture in a one-dimensional harmonic trap

 In our work, we extensively investigated the ground-state properties of the simplest three-component fermionic mixtures, {\it i.e.}, a balanced two-component mixture interacting additionally with a single impurity from the third flavor.
 By applying the method of exact diagonalization, we access not only the ground-state energy and density profiles of particular components but also the mutual correlations existing in the system.
 We observed that with increasing interaction with the impurity, a specific ground-state transformation occurs in the system, during which the third component (the impurity) is split and pushed to the edges of the system.
 Although the interaction strength at which the transition occurs depends on the number of particles and internal interactions in the mixture, it has many universal features.
 In particular, the shape of the susceptibility curve does not depend (after taking into account the scaling of interactions) on the internal parameters of the mixture.

 Our work is the next step towards a better understanding of the properties of imbalanced multi-component mixtures of several strongly correlated ultracold fermions.
 The observed transition and its universality show that a detailed analysis of such systems can expose many of their interesting properties that have no counterparts in systems with fewer components.
-There are two natural directions for extending our work.
+There are at least three natural directions for extending our work.
 One is to consider interactions of the impurity with balanced mixtures of more than two components.
 The other is to consider interactions with more than one impurity with a multi-component mixture and explore substantial differences with earlier results for a spinless Fermi sea~\cite{2019MistakidisNJP}.
 Thirdly, these directions should be simultaneously extended with an analysis of attractive interactions between all or only certain components of a multi-component system.